nodejs/board/DIRECTOR_HANDBOOK.md

 The Board’s core responsibilities consist of the following:

 * Advising and counseling management regarding significant issues facing the Foundation;
-* Evaluating and approving the Foundation’s strategic direction and initiatives, and monitoring its implementation and results;
+* Evaluating and approving the Foundation’s strategic direction and initiatives, and monitoring their implementation and results;
 * Monitoring the Foundation’s activities and financial condition;
 * Overseeing the Foundation’s integrity and ethics, compliance with laws and financial integrity and reporting;
 * Succession planning and management development;
 * Assessing the performance of senior management and setting compensation, if applicable; and
 * Understanding and assessing risks to the Foundation and monitoring the management of those risks.

-To fulfill its core responsibilities, Directors are expected to attend all meetings (except when special circumstances or pre-established material commitments dictate otherwise) and review materials in advance of the meetings.
+To fulfill their core responsibilities, Directors are expected to attend all meetings (except when special circumstances or pre-established material commitments dictate otherwise) and review materials in advance of the meetings.

 ## Director Duties and Responsibilities